Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The bathroom is one of the easiest rooms in the house to clean up.
 Most of us reach for the same few products most days, which means a handful of smarter swaps can cut a surprising amount of plastic out of your life without asking you to overhaul how you live.
 Shampoo is a good place to start.

 A household of four getting through a bottle of shampoo every two months will go through roughly 240 bottles in a decade.
 Scale that up across the UK and the numbers get harder to ignore.
-A 2017 Guardian investigation reported that more than a million plastic bottles were bought globally every minute, a figure projected to keep rising.
+According to the UN Environment Programme’s Beat Plastic Pollution data, more than one million plastic bottles are purchased globally every minute — a figure that has held consistent across UNEP reporting and continues to rise, with global plastic production now estimated at 400 million tonnes per year according to the UNFCCC, a figure set to double by 2040.
 Most of those bottles end up in landfill, incinerators, or the ocean.
 A shampoo bar, by contrast, arrives in paper or compostable wrap and disappears down the drain as water by the time you’ve finished it.

 Zero-waste hair care is the simple idea that you should be able to wash your hair without generating a new piece of plastic every few months.
 The products are the best they’ve ever been, the format travels well, and the savings stack up quickly.
 Here’s how it works, why it’s worth switching, and how to make the move without ruining your hair on the way.